Answers to some of the frequently asked questions that members of the public and volunteers ask:

 Q: Who can offer help?

 A: Anyone!
-We will very gratefully accept offers of help from individuals and businesses to get the railway up and running, operate the train going forward, promote community initiatives and organise future events.
+We will very gratefully accept offers of help from individuals and businesses to operate the train going forward, promote community initiatives and organise future events.

 We welcome individuals of all ages, from the private, public, retired, family and voluntary sectors, members of business and networking organisations, charities, faith or disability groups, sporting or creative clubs, the U3A – anyone who would like to work with us to do some good for the community!